Our trade literature collection contains items from over 12,000 companies dating from the mid-19th century to the present day.

 The Ettridge Collection

 A separate trade literature collection held by the Business & IP Centre is the Ettridge Collection.
 This contains over 1,000 items covering the design of domestic appliances.
 It was acquired in 1997 from Mr Ian Ettridge who, prior to his retirement, had worked for over 45 years in the field.
 During this time he worked for household brands such as Electrolux, Hotpoint, Morphy Richards, Moulinex and Swan.
 The collection includes company brochures, design manuals and product samples.
 It also contains many of Mr Ettridge's technical drawings for appliances he worked on such as a two-cup beverage maker, an electric frying pan, a steam iron, and a vacuum cleaner.
-It is arranged by the type of item or part, rather than by company, but is not fully catalogued.
+A catalogue is available at the reference enquiry desk in the Business & IP Centre.
 Please contact us if you believe that this collection is of interest to you, so that we can search it for relevant material.

 If you are interested in using trade literature, please contact us in advance of your visit, so that we can determine whether we have material useful for you and if so arrange for it to be ready for you to use when you arrive.